dokester/BayesicFitting/BayesicFitting/documentation/dummy.md

 constant form, no matter what the input.
 The constant form could be 0 everywhere, but also another **Model** with known parameters, or even a table.

+The **ConstantModel** has no parameters and strictly speaken, it can not be fitted.
+It states that the the data, except for the constant form, is mere noise.
+It might seem a useless class, but it can be interesting in model comparison.
+E.g. to decide whether some feature is present or not.
+See Example (TBD)

 <a name="linearmodel"></a>